ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Pre-Installed Darshan-LDMS
 ---------------------------
-If both the Darshan-LDMS integrated code and LDMS are already installed and a system LDMS streams daemon is running, then there are two ways to enable the LDMS functionality.
+If both the Darshan-LDMS integrated code (i.e. darshanConnector) and LDMS are already installed and a system LDMS streams daemon is running, then there are two ways to enable the LDMS functionality.

 1. Set the environment via darshan_ldms.env script